 Berlant, Lauren.
 1994. “ ’68, or Something.”
 Critical Inquiry 21 (1): 124–55.

-Feminist Frequencies is situated within an emerging field of feminist research in sound studies with a focus upon sound arts and experimental musics.
-The writings that will slowly populate the posts and pages of this blog will be predominantly informed by discourses of critical feminism, critical race, post-colonial and queer theories combined with feminist epistemologies in sound studies and feminist and queer musicology.
-Feminist sound studies as an emergent discourse that applies feminist theory as a theoretical tool through which to think about the socio-cultural and political uses of sound specifically in sound arts and experimental musics is a relatively new endeavour.
-Situated within this emergent discourse, Feminist Frequencies addresses questions of how socio-political differences and lived experiences of gender, sexuality, race and ethnicity may be perceived to manifest in the making of sound arts and experimental musics.
-These questions are addressed through post-structuralist theories that employ paradox, performativity and hybridity as processes that aim to destabilise and transgress assumed limits of social, political and audible intelligibility.
-The ideas put forward on this blog will seek to measure these limits so as to perceive the ways in which they may be appreciated as having shaped auditory perception and aesthetic practice.
-Dominant assumptions about gender and sound will be focused upon.
-What discourses and performances those assumptions have produced and how those discourses and performances have been used to destabilise and transform sound art and experimental music practices will be further considered through the analysis of specific aesthetic works.
+Feminist Frequencies is informed by critical feminism, critical race, post-colonial and queer theories combined with feminist epistemologies in sound studies and feminist and queer musicology.
+It asks about how socio-political differences and lived experiences of gender, sexuality, race and ethnicity may be perceived to manifest in the making of sound arts and experimental musics.
+I explore notions of paradox, performativity and hybridity as processes that destabilise and transgress assumed limits of sociopolitical auditory intelligibility.
+These ideas seek to measure these limits so as to uncover processes that shape auditory perception and aesthetic practice.
+I focus on dominant assumptions about gender, race and sound; what discourses and performances those assumptions have produced; how those discourses and performances have been used to destabilise and transform sound art and experimental music practices through the analysis of specific aesthetic works.